GeoJSON Ingestion

 Production Disk-Backed Pattern:

--- Attach a persistent database file for spill and final storage
+-- Attach a persistent database file for final storage

 CREATE OR REPLACE TABLE warehouse.raw_geojson AS

-CRS Handling & Transformation GeoJSON strictly uses EPSG:4326.
-If downstream analytics require projected coordinates (e.g., EPSG:3857 or local state plane), apply transformations immediately after ingestion to avoid repeated projection overhead during query execution.
+CRS Handling & Transformation GeoJSON strictly uses EPSG:4326 (WGS84, lon/lat).
+If downstream analytics require projected coordinates (e.g., EPSG:3857 or a local UTM zone), apply transformations immediately after ingestion to avoid repeated projection overhead during query execution.
 Consult CRS Mapping & Transformations for coordinate system resolution logic and precision loss mitigation.

 -- Project to metric coordinate system post-ingestion